sonmarcho/sonmarcho.github.io/5-passions.md

 not only understand the text but also grasp its subtleties and relish the style in which it is written, all things which are lost in translation.
-This goal is of course difficult, maybe to the point of being unattainable; it is nonetheless the resolution by which I abide when practicing.
+This goal is of course difficult, maybe to the point of being unattainable; it is nonetheless the resolution by which I abide when I practice.

 One of the main reasons why I went to Shanghai is that I had then lived almost all my life in France and was looking for a radically different experience.